-Copenhagen interpretation of automaton logic
+A. Copenhagen interpretation of automaton logic

-Computational complementarity is based upon the observation [20] that an interaction of the experimenter with the observed object - modeled by an exchange of information between algorithmic objects - may induce a transition of the observed object which results in the impossibility to measure another, complementary, observable; the same is true vice versa.
+Computational complementarity is based upon the observation [16] that an interaction of the experimenter with the observed object - modeled by an exchange of information between algorithmic objects - may induce a transition of the observed object which results in the impossibility to measure another, complementary, observable; the same is true vice versa.
 The observer has a qualifying influence on the measurement result insofar as a particular observable has to be chosen among a class of non-co-measurable observables.
-But the observer has no quantifying influence on the measurement result insofar as the outcome of a particular measurement is concerned [21].
+But the observer has no quantifying influence on the measurement result insofar as the outcome of a particular measurement is concerned (cf. Zeilinger's contribution to this volume).

-This can be modeled by finite automata [22, 23].
+This can be modeled by finite automata.
 An automaton (Mealy or Moore machine) is a finite deterministic system with input and output capabilities.
 At any time the automaton is one state of a finite set of states.
-The state determins the future input-output behavior of the automaton.
+The state determines the future inputoutput behavior of the automaton.
 If an input is applied, the machine assumes a new state, depending both on the old state and on the input, emitting thereby an output, dependig also on the old state and the input (Mealy machine) or depending only on the new state (Moore machine).
 Automata experiments are conducted by applying an input sequence and observing the output sequence.
 The automaton is thereby treated as a black box with known description but unknown initial state.
 As has already been observed by Moore, it may occur that the automaton undergoes an irreversible state change, i.e., information about the automaton's initial state is lost.
 A second, later experiment may therefore be affected by the first experiment, and vice versa.
 Hence, both experiments are incompatible.

-Corresponding to any such automaton there is a propositional structure, its socalled automaton logic or partition logic, for which experimental statements from input-output analysis are ordered; cf. appendix .
+Corresponding to any such automaton there is a propositional structure, its so-called automaton logic or partition logic, for which experimental statements from input-output analysis are ordered; cf. appendix C and Strnadl's contribution to this volume.
 In Fig. 1, all experimental-logical structures of four-state Mealy automata are drawn.

 Similarity and difference between quantum and computational complementarity can been made precise.
 A systematic investigation reveals that automaton logic is mostly non-Boolean and thus non-classical.
-Many but not all orthomodular lattices ocurring in quantum logic can be realized by the logic of some particular automaton [24, 25], but automaton logic is not identical with quantum logic [6, 26].
+Many but not all orthomodular lattices ocurring in quantum logic can be realized by the logic of some particular automaton [19, 20], but automaton logic is not identical with quantum logic [4, 21].